SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 ### Distortion shader
 #### Distortion function
-The distortion function was a simple function that just took the `Time`, `Panner` and `VertexNormalWS` nodes with a Normal map in a `TextureParameter2D` node to deform the object.
+The distortion function was a function that just took the `Time`, `Panner` and `VertexNormalWS` nodes with a Normal map in a `TextureParameter2D` node to deform the object.

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Distortion.PNG "Distortion MF"){: width="100%"}